 Blitz well until the mixture is completely smooth and well mixed.
 If necessary, scrape down the sides and re-blitz.

-Stir three-quarters of the chopped chocolate into the mixture by hand.
+Stir three-quarters of the chopped chocolate into the mixture by hand so that it stays in chunks.

 Sprinkle over the remaining chopped chocolate.